Colorado HER Rebates

 HER focuses on whole-home energy efficiency.
 The following measures are expected to qualify when combined to achieve 20%+ total energy savings:

-- Insulation upgrades: attic, wall, basement, and crawl space insulation to reduce heat loss.
+- Insulation upgrades - attic, wall, basement, and crawl space to reduce heat loss

-- Air sealing: sealing gaps, cracks, and leaks to prevent air infiltration and improve indoor climate control.
+- Air sealing - gaps, cracks, and leaks to prevent infiltration

-- High-efficiency HVAC: Energy Star certified heat pumps, air conditioners, or furnaces.
+- High-efficiency HVAC - Energy Star heat pumps, air conditioners, or furnaces

-- Heat pump water heaters: replacing traditional water heaters with Energy Star certified heat pump models.
+- Heat pump water heaters - Energy Star certified models

-- Windows and doors: double- or triple-pane windows and insulated doors to minimize heat transfer.
+- Windows and doors - double- or triple-pane windows and insulated doors

-- Duct sealing and replacement: ensuring efficient airflow and reducing energy loss.
+- Duct sealing and replacement - efficient airflow, reduced energy loss

-- Smart home technology: smart thermostats and home energy management systems.
+- Smart thermostats and home energy management systems

 Can HER Stack with Other Programs?